The Consecration of the House (overture): Composition history

 Previously, in 1811, Beethoven had written The Ruins of Athens (Die Ruinen von Athen), Op.
 113, incidental music for August von Kotzebue's play of the same name, for the dedication of a new theatre in Pest.
 This same work was to be performed again in 1822 for the new theatre in Vienna.
 However, Carl Meisl, the commissioner of the Royal Imperial Navy, changed the texts of numbers 1, 6, 7, and 8 of Beethoven's work.
 Beethoven was not pleased with the revision, and felt that the new text did not fit the music.
 Meisl also introduced a section, Wo sich die Pulse, for which Beethoven wrote new music (WoO 98).
 Beethoven wrote a completely new overture for the work, altered some of the musical numbers, and added others, including a final chorus with violin solo and ballet.
 This new overture is known as The Consecration of the House Overture.
 (The extra incidental pieces constitute the entire work.)

+In an anecdote from Beethoven's biographer Anton Schindler, the two were on a walk during the composer's health trip to Baden when he stopped to write down two themes for the overture.
+The influence of Handel on this specific work is displayed in a recount of the conversation by Schindler: "He explained that he planned to develop one of them [the themes] freely, and the other in the formal style of Handel".
+Musically, the 'free development' isn't blatantly prevalent, but the influences from Handel are evident in the fugato theme of the allegro section (albeit with a huge amount of Beethoven's own invention characterizing it as well).
+In 1826, the year before he died, Beethoven had been enthusiastically studying Saul, and wrote to a friend: "In future I shall write in the style of my master Handel one oratorio every year, or a concerto for some string or wind instrument – that is, when I've finished my Tenth Symphony and my Requiem".
+He composed none of these works (although a hypothetical reconstruction of the Tenth was assembled by Barry Cooper in 1988), but perhaps The Consecration of the House gives us an insight into what these oratorios and other Handelian compositions would have sounded like.